 - 4 cups pumpkin puree or 2 - 15oz cans

 - 1 teaspoon ground ginger dried

-- 1 scant teaspoon cumin
+- 1 scant tsp cumin

 - ½ teaspoon turmeric

-- 4 cups chicken of vegetable broth
+- 4 cups vegetable broth chicken broth works as well

 - salt and pepper (to taste)

 - half and half or coconut cream 2 tbsps or so for each individual bowl.